MKme/probemaster/README.md

 </p>

-# ProbeMaster Breakout Board
-This board is to make my life easier when measuring/probing unknown hardware.
-Often I want to hook up a logic probe or DMM in to the crcuit

-and manipulate the outputs- hence the dipswitches so I can turn things on or off

-Buy the kit in my store here: https://store.mkme.org/custom

 The protoyping area will allow me to add any components INSIDE the working crcuit while measuring on the DUT- Handy eh?